 These settings configure the Graphite webapp for clustered use.
 When CLUSTER_SERVERS is set, metric browse and render requests will cause the webapp to query other webapps in CLUSTER_SERVERS for matching metrics.
-Graphite can either merge responses or choose the best response if more than one cluster server returns the same series.
+Graphite will use only one successfully matching response to render data.
+This means that metrics may only live on a single server in the cluster unless the data is consistent on both sources (e.g. with shared SAN storage).
+Duplicate metric data existing in multiple locations will not be combined.